Dental Hygiene – Caring For Your Dog And Cat’s Teeth – Periodontal Disease

 Feline Odontoclastic Resorptive Lesions

 Some cats, particularly Siamese and Persians suffer from tooth root reabsorption.
 The reasons for that remain unknown.
 We believe that this problem is painful to the cat because they tend to eat gingerly and often loose weight.
 These teeth will eventually break off.
 I believe that the kindest thing you can do for a cat with this problem is to have all affected teeth extracted.
-You can read more about this disease here and here.
+You can read more about this disease here.
+It appears to be more common in cats that carry the feline immunodeficiency virus. (read here).
+The disease has also been associated with excessive vitamin D3 consumption and too acidic an oral environment. (read here) There are more specific articles than that one but they are all paywall. protected.